Vghxv/LOSE/hw3_programming_problems.md

 In a conventional page table, each page entry corresponds to a page in memory.

-Number of entries = Number of pages = Physical memory size / Page size
+Number of entries
+= Number of pages = Physical memory size / Page size

-Number of entries = (1 * 1024 * 1024 KB) / (8 * 1024 bytes)
+= (1 * 1024 * 1024 KB) / (8 * 1024 bytes)
+= 128

-Number of entries = 128, meaning there are 128 entries in the conventional, single-level page table.
+meaning there are 128 entries in the conventional, single-level page table.

 b.
 Inverted page table: